KOVR: The Mount Diablo years

 As time went on, it became clear that a network affiliation was necessary to provide KOVR with adequate programming and secure its economic viability.
 Bob Foster, the media critic for The Times newspaper in San Mateo, described the station as "suffering from the lack of sponsors, the lack of network affiliation—at least one that meant anything—and from a lack of good programs".
 DuMont ceased operating as a network in 1955, but KOVR continued to carry the network's sole remaining program, Boxing from St. Nicholas Arena.
 The station found itself paying for films and syndicated programs at San Francisco market rates while selling advertising at rates befitting its city of license, the much smaller Stockton; if it were to move out of the San Francisco market, it could cut its film acquisition costs by half.
 KOVR had no prospect of obtaining a network alliance in the San Francisco market.
 However, opportunity lay in Sacramento.
 By 1956, there were three television stations in Sacramento itself.
 On the VHF band were CBS affiliate KBET-TV (channel 10) and NBC affiliate KCRA-TV (channel 3), which had begun the year before, and a UHF station, KCCC-TV (channel 40), which was the local outlet for ABC and had been in service since 1953.
 As not all television sets could receive UHF, UHF stations were generally at a disadvantage to VHF stations, which networks and advertisers preferred to air their programming.
-In a bid to obtain the ABC affiliation while eliminating overlap to ABC-owned KGO-TV in San Francisco, KOVR filed in August 1956 to move from Mount Diablo to Butte Mountain near Jackson in Amador County, a proposal that blindsided KCCC-TV.
+In a bid to obtain the ABC affiliation while eliminating overlap with ABC-owned KGO-TV in San Francisco, KOVR filed in August 1956 to move from Mount Diablo to Butte Mountain near Jackson in Amador County, a proposal that blindsided KCCC-TV.
 This application was initially approved by the FCC in November, though KCCC-TV management protested the decision as a Stockton station encroaching on the Sacramento market.
 As a result, the FCC stayed its grant of the construction permit in January 1957.

 KOVR blindsided KCCC-TV again in February 1957 when it announced that, beginning February 17, it would become an ABC affiliate, something that the network had previously promised KCCC-TV as not forthcoming until after the Butte Mountain move was approved.
 The relocation application was granted again in April after KCCC-TV withdrew its opposition.